-Maybe you had some doubt in your mind earlier this season about the Indianapolis Colts being Super Bowl contenders, even after some huge wins.
+Maybe you had some doubt in your mind earlier this season about the Indianapolis Colts being true contenders, even after some huge wins.

 But nobody thought it would get this bad for the Colts.

 What has happened to Indianapolis?
 For the second time in three weeks, the Colts were embarrassed.
 The first time they were down 38-0 at home to the Rams.
 This week, the Cardinals led Indianapolis 34-3 after three quarters.
 The Colts lost 40-11.

 Since beating the Broncos, the Colts have two wins and they fell way behind in both of them before rallying back.
 They haven't put together a good 60-minute performance in a month, and they've played just one team with a winning record in that stretch.
 The season-ending injury to Reggie Wayne is a factor, but it doesn't explain everything about this terrible stretch of play.